Battle of Chonan: Early engagements

-From the 24th Infantry Division, one battalion was assigned to be airlifted into Korea via C-54 Skymaster transport aircraft and move quickly to block advancing North Korean forces while the remainder of the division was transported to South Korea on ships.
-The 21st Infantry Regiment was determined to be the most combat-ready of the 24th Infantry Division's three regiments, and the 21st Infantry's 1st Battalion was selected because its commander, Lieutenant Colonel Charles B. Smith, was the most experienced, having commanded a battalion at the Battle of Guadalcanal during World War II.
+From the 24th Infantry Division, one battalion was assigned to be airlifted into Korea via C-54 Skymaster transport aircraft and move quickly to block advancing North Korean forces, while the remainder of the division was transported to South Korea on ships.
+The 21st Infantry Regiment was determined to be the most combat-ready of the 24th Infantry Division's three regiments.
+The 21st Infantry's 1st Battalion was selected because its commander, Lieutenant Colonel Charles B. Smith, was the most experienced, having commanded a battalion at the Battle of Guadalcanal during World War II.
 On July 5, Task Force Smith engaged North Korean forces at the Battle of Osan, delaying over 5,000 North Korean infantry for seven hours before being routed and forced back.

-During that time, the 34th Infantry Regiment set up a line between the villages of Pyongtaek and Ansong, 10 mi south of Osan, to fight the next delaying action against the advancing North Korean forces.
-34th Infantry Regiment was similarly unprepared for a fight; in the ensuing action, most of the regiment withdrew to Chonan without ever engaging the enemy.
+During that time, the 34th Infantry Regiment set up a line between Pyongtaek and Ansong, 10 mi south of Osan, to fight the next delaying action against the advancing North Korean forces.
+The 34th Infantry Regiment was similarly unprepared for a fight; in the ensuing action, most of the regiment withdrew to Chonan without engaging the enemy.
 The 1st Battalion, left alone against the North Koreans, resisted their advance in the brief and disastrous Battle of Pyongtaek.
-The 34th Infantry was unable to stop North Korean armor, because equipment had not arrived that could penetrate the thick armor of the T-34 tank.
-After a 30-minute fight, the battalion mounted a disorganized retreat, with many soldiers abandoning equipment and running away without resisting the North Korean forces.
+The 34th Infantry could not stop North Korean armor because the equipment had not arrived that could penetrate the thick armor of the T-34 tank.
+After a 30-minute fight, the battalion mounted a disorganized retreat, with many soldiers abandoning their equipment and running away without resisting the North Korean forces.
 The U.S. forces at Pyongtaek and Ansong were unable to delay the North Korean force significantly or inflict significant casualties on the enemy.